memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 I2C device may have trouble with them.

 I2C buses accumulate capacitances when traces are long and devices are added to the bus.
 You may need stronger pull-ups to overcome it.
-Counter intuitively, a strongr pull-up is a weaker resistor.
+Counter intuitively, a stronger pull-up is a weaker resistor.
 In doubt, go to 2K resistors.
 You will waste a bit of power, but your I2C signal will look great.

 ### Flowchart